2016 FIBA European Championship for Small Countries

 The 2016 FIBA European Championship for Small Countries was the 15th edition of this tournament.
 It was hosted by Moldova.
+All games were played at the FMF Futsal Arena in Ciorescu.

 Armenia won its first ever gold in this championship by beating Andorra in the final, 79–71.

 Teams

 After the withdrawal of Monaco, which was initially drawn in the Group B, eight countries joined the tournament:

 The national team of Armenia made their official debut in a FIBA competition.

 Draw

 The draw took place on 22 January 2016.

 Preliminary round

 All times are local (UTC+3).